 Rubber seals are very susceptible to punctures and tears.
 All drysuit fabrics must be kept unpunctured to be dry.
-See the Repair Section of this Manual for repair procedures.
+The drysuit has reinforcing pads, wraps, and covers in critical areas to protect the drysuit fabric.
+See the Repair Section of this manual for repair procedures.